Latency-Aware Contextual Bandit: Application to Cryo-EM Data Collection: Maximization of Average Reward

-In this section, we investigate the maximum achievable average reward in the contextual bandit problem with arm request costs and delays.
-Assuming a given mean reward regressor $\psi_*$, we derive the Bellman optimality equation for the problem.
-Furthermore, we use the maximum average reward as a baseline to define the regret for an algorithm, which is the quantity we aim to minimize throughout the paper.
+In this section, we study the maximum average reward achievable in the latency-aware contextual bandit problem.
+Assuming a known mean reward function $\psi_*$, we derive the Bellman optimality equation, which can be used to compute this maximum average reward.
+This quantity then serves as a baseline for defining the regret of an algorithm, which we aim to minimize throughout the paper.